The Farndale Story

 Description automatically generated

-The descendants of Nigel D’Aubigny who defined our family’s lives in the twelfth century
+The descendants of Nigel D’Aubigny to whom our ancestors owed their allegiance in the twelfth century

 ‘Bending the knee’